-Just like for 2SLS, the SP-IV Wald tests show size distortions that become very large as H and N_z increase.
+become very large as H and N_z increase.
 The SP-IV AR tests are overall well-sized.
-Both the LP and LP-C implementations over-reject in small samples when H = 20, but somewhat less so than AR 2SLS.
+Both the LP and LP-C implementations over-reject in small samples when H=20, but somewhat less so than AR SE-IV.
 The SP-IV KLM tests are also generally well-sized.
-Just like the AR tests, the KLM tests exhibit some over-rejection in small samples when H = 20 and/or $N_z = 3$.
-Overall, however, the size distortions of the robust SP-IV tests with large HN_z appear milder than those for the robust 2SLS tests.13 Because of many-moment problems, we nevertheless recommend avoiding very large HN_z also when using SP-IV.
+Just like the AR tests, the KLM tests exhibit some over-rejection in small samples when H=20 and/or $N_z=3$.
+Overall, however, the size distortions of the robust SP-IV tests with large HN_z appear milder than those for the SE-IV versions.
+14 Because of many-moment problems, we nevertheless recommend avoiding very large HN_z also when using SP-IV.
+Even with a single instrument, the rejection rates of the robust tests likely approach many applied researchers' tolerance for size distortions for T=250 and H=20.
+While based on just a single DGP, H=20 therefore appears as an upper bound for T=250 in this setting, with the optimal number of horizons likely considerably lower.